Michael Caine says he is unrecognisable in latest film role

 Caine said the best movie he never made was an adaptation of Ronald Harwood's play "The Dresser".

-"I was great friends with Orson Welles, and there was a storey, an English play called 'The Dresser' about an old ham actor -- like ham Shakespearean actor -- and his homosexual dresser.
+"I was great friends with Orson Welles, and there was a story, an English play called 'The Dresser' about an old ham actor -- like ham Shakespearean actor -- and his homosexual dresser.

 "It was done by Albert Finney and Tom Courtenay, very well I might say.
 But Orson and I wanted to do that, they had already bought the film rights.
 And I think that is the best picture I never made."